OpenLiberty/sample.daytrader8/jmeter_files/README.txt

 	-JBOTUID    The lowest user id.
 The default is 0.
 	-JTOPUID    The highest user id.
 The default is 14999, which assumes there are 15,000 users in the database.

-WS NOTE: To enable encrypted WebSocket, either open daytrader8.jmx using the GUI and enable WSS on the WS2 and WS1 calls, or edit the daytrader.jmx file and change the TLS prop to true.

 Example: ./jmeter -n -t daytrader8.jmx -JHOST=myserver -JPORT=9080 -JPROTOCOL=http -JMAXTHINKTIME=100 -JDURATION=300

 To see output every five seconds from JMeter, edit the following section in <JMETER_HOME>/bin/jmeter.properties